tiagofilipe12/GSoC17/Journal/Week_8.md

 Pipeline executes properly, a new vertex and edge is created but then it generates no output folder as well as information from the tasks being executed within `test.js` (this latter is an expected behavior).

+Export/import is definitely the way to go but there is still work to do before this being more user-friendly and intuitive.
+For instance, by converting the pipeline into an object rather than a set of promises.